 Your Employees Are Leaving

-It happened again.
+And It happened again.
 One of your star performers is leaving and you had no idea he was even looking!
 He’s been with you for several years.
 You’ve watched as he’s been promoted through the company.
 He’s been involved in some key projects over the years and you’ve invested in outside training to enhance his skills.
 But now he’s gone…Just like that!
 What happened?

 This scene is becoming increasingly common.
 Far more common than in the past.
 The thing is…we don’t think it will happen in our company.
 But it will, if it hasn’t already.

 You’ve probably heard that unemployment is very low these days.
 You know it is incredibly difficult to find good talent, let alone great talent.
 The best employees are already working.
 Many are working in your company.
-So WHY are they leaving?
+So WHY are employees leaving?

 All employees have different perspectives about the desire to leave their current employers.
 According to LinkedIn’s Talent Trends 2014, only about fifteen percent of your employees have no desire to work somewhere other than where they are working today.
 Only 15%!
 That means that everyone else might leave.
 But not all employees are actively looking.
 That number is roughly 25% as well.
 That means that the remaining 60% of your employees are not actively looking, but still might leave.
 A percentage of that group hasn’t even thought about leaving, but if given the right circumstance, they would consider it.